Laci1953/RC2014-CPM/HiTech C compiler optimization/P1/readme.txt

 The P1 source files must be assembled using Z80AS; submit files to assemble and link are provided.

-P1 version for 128KB RAM RC2014 systems
+NEW - P1 version for 128KB RAM RC2014 systems
 ---------------------------------------

 The folder 128 contains now a new P1 version, for 128KB RAM RC2014 systems